Spinal Cord Injury Lawyer in Fort Worth

 How Long Do You Have to File a Spinal Cord Injury Lawsuit in Texas?

-Under Texas law, the statute of limitations gives you only two years from the date of an accident in which you suffered a spinal cord injury to file a lawsuit against those parties at fault for your injuries.
-If you do not file a lawsuit within the limitations period on your claim, an untimely claim can result in your suit being permanently dismissed by the court.
-If that happens, you will have lost the right to hold those responsible for causing your injuries accountable to provide you with the compensation you deserve.
+Under Texas law, the statute of limitations for personal injury attorneys gives you only two years from the date of an accident in which you suffered a spinal cord injury to file a lawsuit against those parties at fault for your injuries.
+If you do not file a lawsuit against negligent party within the limitations period on your claim, an untimely claim can result in your suit being permanently dismissed by the court.

 Talk to a Fort Worth Spinal Cord Injury Lawyer Today for Free

 Call us or reach out to us online now for a free case evaluation.
+Our law firm can get you the compensation you deserve for your injuries.